ItsDrike/RegSys/README.md

 # A simple registration program
-This program is still highly WIP
+This program is still highly WIP and was made only for fun and educational purposes, it doesn't serve any real purpose.

 ## Usage
 This program was designed as simple login/register system